CBS Eye Animation Productions: Background

 In the 1950s, CBS began to invest further into television programs, creating many live shows as I Love Lucy and Captain Kangaroo.
 However, in 1955 CBS purchased Terrytoons from Paul Terry under CBS Films.
 After the deal's closure in 1956, CBS placed Terrytoons under the management of UPA's Gene Deitch (who had already secured a contract with CBS).
 Deitch would soon produce animated Tom Terrific shorts for Captain Kangaroo in 1957.
 Terrytoons would continue animation under CBS until its closure in 1972 after the corporate spin-off of the original Viacom International.

 Despite the change of operations, CBS would continue to air many animated programs such as Terrytoons (which they still owned) and Hanna-Barbera Productions through the 1970s and mid-1980s.
-Throughout the late 1980s and 1990s, they acquired broadcasting rights to multiple series from different studios such as Teenage Mutant Ninja Turtles, Garfield and Friends (both now owned by parent company Paramount Global), Muppet Babies (now owned by Disney), as well several toy-based shows.
+Throughout the late 1980s and 1990s, they acquired broadcasting rights to multiple series from different studios such as Teenage Mutant Ninja Turtles, Garfield and Friends (both now owned by parent company Paramount Skydance), Muppet Babies (now owned by Disney), as well several toy-based shows.

 The network would continue with broadcast syndication cartoons from several companies (such as Nelvana) up until the late 1990s.
 In the 2000s, CBS (by this time merged with Westinghouse) switched to licensing more educational shows.
 Viacom had also acquired CBS as it agreed to air Nickelodeon/Nick Jr. on CBS until 2006 (after the split between Viacom and CBS).

 CBS would later resume airing animated programs by launching Cookie Jar TV until 2013.

 History

 In late 2018, CBS Studios unveiled CBS Eye Animation Productions to produce animated content for CBS All Access (now Paramount+).
 Star Trek: Lower Decks would become the first animated television series, followed by Star Trek: Prodigy (a co-production with sister studio Nickelodeon Animation Studio).
 Initially, the studio would only create shows based on the Star Trek franchise but has invested in other shows such as The Harper House and Showtime's Our Cartoon President, as well as critically acclaimed live-action/animated news program, Tooning Out the News.

 On September 29, 2022, the CBS Eye Animation Productions employees formed a union with Animation Guild IATSE Local 839 to publicly submit a letter for voluntary recognition.

+In April 2026, Paramount Skydance announced that Nickelodeon Animation Studio would no longer operate as a separate company and would become a label of CBS Eye Animation Productions with Alec Botnick serving as president.